Analyzing Manufacturing Facility Layouts

 • Group Technology refers to the grouping into part families of items with similar design or manufacturing characteristics.

-They are methods based on simple rules that have been used to develop good solutions for the problems aroused from the line balancing method.
-They are of two types; incremental utilization heuristic, and longest task-time heuristic.
+Two types of methods have been used to develop good solutions for the problems arising from the line balancing method: incremental utilization heuristic and longest task-time heuristic.

 Incremental Utilization Heuristic

-It is also called Maximum Utilization Rate (MUTR).
-This method simply adds tasks to a workstation in order of task precedence one at a time until utilization is 100% or is observed to fall.
-Then this procedure is repeated at the next workstation for the remaining tasks.
-If a choice must be made between two or more tasks, the one with the smallest task time is added.
+Maximum Utilization Rate (MUTR), also known as the method, involves adding tasks to a workstation in order of task precedence one by one until the utilization reaches 100% or starts to decrease.
+This process is them repeated for the remaining tasks at the next workstation.
+If there is a choice between multiple tasks, the one with the shortest task time is selected and added.

-The condition to which this method is perfectly applied is when task times are equal to or greater than the cycle time.
-However, this method creates the need for extra tools and equipment.
-But if the primary focus of this method were to minimize the number of workstations or if the tools and equipment used in the production line are either plentiful or inexpensive, then this method would be appropriate.
+When the task times are equal to or greater than the cycle time, this method is perfectly applied.
+However, extra tools and equipment are required by this method.
+Nonetheless, if the primary focus is to minimize the number of workstations or if the tools and equipment used in the production line are plentiful or inexpensive, then this method would be appropriate.

 Order custom paper Without paying upfront